WyattBlue/auto-editor/README.md

 [Installing for Mac](/resources/install_mac.md)

 [Installing for Linux](/resources/install_lin.md)

+## Contributing
+The best way to contribute is to [fork auto-editor](https://github.com/WyattBlue/auto-editor/fork) and make changes there.
+Once you're happy with those changes, make a new pull request and type in a brief description on how you improved the code.

+No change is too small whether that be a typo in the docs or a small improvement of code.

 ## Help or Issues
 If you have a bug or a code suggestion, you can [create a new issue](https://github.com/WyattBlue/auto-editor/issues/new) on this github page.
 If you'll like to discuss this project, suggest new features, or chat with other users, do that in [the discord server](https://discord.com/invite/kMHAWJJ).